electricessence/TypeScript.NET/README.md

 If you have a .NET Library class that you want to see represented in TypeScript, submit it (as an issue), or contriubte it yourself! :)

 ## Why should I use this, let alone TypeScript?
-1) **It's 100% compatible with JavaScript.**  Although the current target is ES5, so legacy JavaScript won't work.
+1) **It's 100% compatible with JavaScript.**  Currently TypeScript.NET's target is ES5, so legacy JavaScript won't work.
 Mainly because of accessors.
-But going forward, TypeScript is nearly the same as ES6 and you don't have to change your source code to target it.
+But going forward, TypeScript is nearly the same as ES6 and you don't have to change your source code to target newer versions. :)

 2) The benefits of intellisense and using an IDE for programming should be obvious especially if you are coding for a larger project.
 Typed compilation is less forgiving in a good way.
 You simply make much less mistakes in the long run.
 TypeScript might be the best answer to JavaScript yet.
 It's still JavaScript, but with many bonuses including a growing community. :)